This post may contain affiliate links. Read our disclosure policy here.

 More Easy Muffin Recipes

-If you’re anything like me and love finding fruit in your muffins, I’ve got you covered with more must-try recipes, such as these pear muffins with cinnamon crumble, these strawberry muffins with frozen strawberries, and these coffee cake muffins.
+If you love finding fruit in your muffins, I’ve got you covered with more must-try recipes, such as these pear muffins with cinnamon crumble, these strawberry muffins with frozen strawberries, and these coffee cake muffins.

 Banana Blueberry Muffin